twood02/webtemplate/wiki/nodejs/NodeJS.md

 }, 5000);
 console.log("Set time out is not blocked!");
 ```
+*[todo-toggle button to show result]*
 ![graph- console result](sample-async.png)

-There is a comparison of async programming works in single-threaded and multi-threaded architecture.
+There is a comparison of async programming model works in single-threaded and multi-threaded architecture.
 ![chart-multithreaded architecture, async](multi-threaded-async.png)
 ![chart-singlethreaded architecture, async](single-threaded-async.png)